16th September 2020

 The total number of hydrogen stations has more than doubled in the last 5 years.
 The continuous growth in deployment is led by Europe and Asia.
 This is the result of a 10-year evaluation by H2stations.org, an information service provided by Ludwig-Bölkow-Systemtechnik (LBST).

-A geographical analysis shows that the expansion of the hydrogen refueling infrastructure has mainly been taking place in Asia and Europe.
+A geographical analysis shows that the expansion of the hydrogen refuelling infrastructure has mainly been taking place in Asia and Europe.
 In North America, development concentrates on California in the USA and, more recently, also on British Columbia in Canada.
-There are only a few hydrogen refueling stations in the rest of the world (Figure 2).
+There are only a few hydrogen refuelling stations in the rest of the world (Figure 2).

 Interactive location maps and individual evaluations